 The worrisome side of sexually transmitted diseases is that many people don’t know they are infected because they never experience symptoms.
 80% of people who have an STD don’t show any symptoms, which means that they are unlikely to test and end up spreading the infection to others.
 If you are sexually active, you need to be tested regularly, regardless of your gender, age or sexual orientation.

-The Top 10 STD Symptoms in Men include:
+Most Common STD Symptoms in Men

 1. Discomfort or burning sensation after urination